 \begin{itemize}[itemsep=1pt, topsep=5pt, parsep=0pt, partopsep=0pt] \item $\mathcal{F}'$ only in English. \item $\mathcal{F}'$ in the same language as original fake news. \item $\mathcal{F}'$ translated into 20 different languages distinct from the ones above. \end{itemize}

-In all cases, we early stop the unlearning if $\mathcal{Q}_{\mathcal{R}}$ drop by more than 20\% from the original evaluation in \S\ref{sec:exp1}, ensuring that changes in $\mathcal{O}_{\mathcal{F}}$ are not merely due to a disruption in the model's multilingual reasoning ability.
+In all cases, we early stop the unlearning process if $\mathcal{Q}_{\mathcal{R}}$ drops by more than 20\% from the original evaluation in \S\ref{sec:exp1}, ensuring that changes in $\mathcal{O}_{\mathcal{F}}$ are not merely due to a disruption in the model's multilingual general ability.